 All of a sudden, one day, a few years ago, there was Google Image Search.
-Words typed into the search box could deliver pages of images.
+Words typed into the search box could deliver pages of images arrayed in a grid.
 I remember the first time I saw this, and what I felt: fear.
 I knew then that the monster had taken over.
 I confessed it, too.
 “I’m afraid of Google,” I said recently to an employee of the company.
 “I’m not afraid of Google,” he replied.
 “Google has a committee that meets over privacy issues before we release any product.
 I’m afraid of Facebook, of what Facebook can do with what Google has found.
 We are in a new age of cyber-bullying.”
-I agreed with him about Facebook, but it was cold comfort.
+I agreed with him about Facebook, but remained reassured about Google.
 The Google privacy committee had given the thumbs up to predictive text of all kinds, to data mining, and to the collection of location information.
 It had a conciliatory relationship with bad governments at home and abroad, governments who might demand strategic pieces of stored information, or the heads of dissidents.

-And all of a sudden, one day, much more recently, there was Google Search By Image (no prizes for whoever named it).
+And all of a sudden, one day, much more recently, there was Google Search By Image (no prizes for whomever named it).
 Somewhere deep in the thousands of parallel machines running searches, an algorithm had emerged for matching an image to exact and inexact versions of itself across the web.
-I know this makes it sound mystical.
-In actuality, there were precursors to Search By Image—sometimes called Reverse Image Search—at Google itself and at TinEye.
+This makes it sound mystical but in actuality there were precursors to Search By Image—sometimes called Reverse Image Search—at Google itself, and at TinEye.
 Research in the last decade into object recognition and into the matching of visual data (research done not only at Google but at other corporations and at universities; see for example the work of Abhinav Gupta and Abhinav Shrivastava) was brought to a point of refinement, incorporating findings about how to estimate the relative importance of different parts of a picture.
 And, in time, sophisticated code that made use of artificial intelligence was written, by a team led by Amit Singhal and Ben Gomes.

 In Naples in 1868, Vittorio Imbriani published a pamphlet entitled La quinta Promotrice.
 In this now almost forgotten text, he advanced a peculiar theory of art that centered on the color patch or, in Italian, the macchia (the word literally means stain or spot).
 According to Imbriani, the macchia is “the image of the first distant impression of an object or a scene, the first and characteristic effect, to imprint itself upon the eye of the artist.”
 It is, in other words, the total compositional and coloristic effect of an image in the split second before the eye begins to parse it for meaning.
 Imbriani was writing against the academic idealists of his time, who were obsessed with categories of style and execution.
 “Every painting must contain an idea,” Imbriani wrote, “but a pictorial idea, not just a poetical idea.”
 And for him, this pictorial idea was a matter of “a particular organization of light and dark from which the work takes its character.
 And this organization of light and dark, this macchia, is what really moves the spectator… Equally in music it is not the attached words, the libretto, but the character of the melody that produces emotion in the listener…”

-In eight years of struggling with my practice as a street photographer, I had stumbled across Imbriani’s truth without knowing it: in each picture, I was building on a pictorial rather than poetic idea.
+In my eight years of struggle as a street photographer, I had stumbled across Imbriani’s truth without knowing it: in each picture, I was building on a pictorial rather than poetic idea.
 The same, I feel, is true of some of the color photographers I admire most: Saul Leiter, Boris Savelev, Alex Webb, Gueorgui Pinkhassov.
-Lee Friedlander pursued the same thing, with staggering sophistication, and in grisaille.
+Lee Friedlander, in black and white, pursued the same thing, with staggering sophistication.
 This is what has drawn me to them.
 (To others, like Dayanita Singh, Helen Levitt, or Joel Meyerowitz, I’ve been drawn by other qualities.)

-I fed a few of my photographs into the machine, and out of the “visually similar images” results, I selected the ones that best expressed the idea I had been after when I took the original picture: the photographer’s task not only becomes curatorial, it has in fact always been curatorial.
-In each case I ended up with an assemblage of nine images, including my own original (I did four such macchia studies, and the full collection of images is here).
+I fed a few of my photographs into the machine (there’s a warning on the support page: “When you search by image, any images that you upload and any URLs that you submit will be stored by Google.
+Google uses those images and URLs solely to provide and improve our products and services”), and out of the “visually similar images” results, I selected the ones that best expressed the idea I had been after when I took the original picture.
+The photographer’s task not only becomes curatorial, it has in fact always been curatorial.
+In each case I ended up with an assemblage of nine images, including my own original (I did four such macchia studies, and the full collection of images is here—click on each to enlarge).
 I had arrived at Google’s macchia and, beyond that, unanticipated narratives.
-An out of focus picture of a woman with a hijab was now surrounded by its color patch relatives: a fighter jet, Bill Maher being conspiracy weary, President Obama in front of some computers, a lone rioter, a woman wearing the opposite of a hijab, a policeman confronting what seemed to be, in the distance, a group of women in black hijabs.
+An out of focus picture of a woman with a hijab was now surrounded by her color patch relatives: a fighter jet, Bill Maher being conspiracy weary, President Obama in front of some computers, a lone rioter, a woman wearing the opposite of a hijab, a policeman confronting what seemed to be, in the distance, a group of women in black hijabs.

-Another photo of mine, an adumbrated red image of the interior of the Musée d’Orsay (the photograph at the top of this essay) led to unexpected prodigies of vision (the eight photos that follow).
-To my original were responses in the form of: a fashion show, the new pope (seated like Don Corleone, flanked by consiglieri), North Korean acrobats, a New York City street, a night raid.
-The pictorial idea of each picture told me what I knew and hadn’t articulated about the pictorial idea of my own picture.
+Another photo of mine, an adumbrated red image of the interior of the Musée d’Orsay (the photograph at the very top of this essay) led to unexpected prodigies of vision (the eight photos that follow).
+To my original were responses in the form of a fashion show, the new pope (seated like Don Corleone, flanked by consiglieri), North Korean acrobats, a New York City street, and a night raid.
+The pictorial idea of each picture told me what I knew but hadn’t articulated about the pictorial idea of my own picture, its rhetoric of red and shadow and scatter.
 It was like hearing a familiar tune played on unfamiliar instruments, with dramatic changes in the timbre but the pitches staying the same.

 It was an uncomplicated experiment, not an attempt to create a new work of art.
-But I could see that there was potential there, perhaps not for me, but surely for others who might want to think through the capabilities of Search By Image.
+But I could see that there was potential there, perhaps not for me, but surely for others who might want to think through the capabilities of Google Image or Google Search By Image.
 Machine had once again met Mind, and Machine knew of Mind what Mind itself had not known.
-The totalizing Google information monster was backlit, looming, and breathing heavily.
+The totalizing information monster was backlit, looming, and breathing heavily.
 The monster had its own ideas.
-But in the shards of light flashing off its silhouette were also, as usual, new possibilities for art and for the soul.
+But in the shards of light flashing off its silhouette were also, as usual, new possibilities for art, new light for the soul.